aws/karpenter-provider-aws/designs/carbon-aware.md

 ### Option 3: Override instance price with carbon price (recommended)
 Minimize carbon emissions by defining a price per kgCO₂e and override the instance price with the carbon price (USD/kgCO₂e).
 Using the `prioritized` launch strategy, carbon emissions will be minimized during provisioning.
 Consolidation will unknowingly consolidate to minimize carbon emissions.

-The carbon price will depend on on `region` and `instanceType` and assume constant resource utilization (e.g. always 80% utilization).
+The carbon price will depend on `region` and `instanceType` and assume constant resource utilization (e.g. always 80% utilization).
 The carbon price will be generated in a "hack" and included as consts (same method as used for generating initial pricing[^2]).
 The carbon price / emission estimates can be updated with new versions.

 Another feature (added later) can be to add carbon price to instance price to simulate a [carbon tax](https://en.wikipedia.org/wiki/Carbon_tax).
 Administrators could configure a custom carbon price or use a default.